Spec70rV0r7ex/Wind_Field_Estimation_API/README.md

 ## Running the Pipeline

-To run the full end-to-end interactive stack, you will need to open two separate terminal sessions.
+To run the full end to end interactive stack, you will need to open two separate terminal sessions.

 ### Step 1: Initialize the FastAPI Backend Server

 In your first terminal tab, start the processing engine using Uvicorn.
-The `--reload` flag ensures code adjustments are synced in real-time.
+The `--reload` flag ensures code adjustments are synced in real time.

 ```bash
 uvicorn api.main:app --reload